seL4/docs/HostDependencies.md

 ```
 pip3 install --user setuptools
 pip3 install --user sel4-deps
+# Currently we duplicate dependencies for python2 and python3 as a python3 upgrade is in process
+pip install --user setuptools
+pip install --user sel4-deps

 ```
 (Some distributions use `pip` for python3 and `pip2` for python2; others uses `pip` for python2 and `pip3` for python3.
 Use the Python 3 version for your distribution)